 Access to the internet should be available at the congress venue including access to internet terminals for participants to use during the IEA Triennial Congress.

-The number and placement of signs depends upon the complexity of the center and location of the meeting rooms.
-Sufficient numbers of signs should be posted in English and in the local language to direct delegates to all points of interest (e.g., registration, information, tours, meeting rooms, press room, audio visual room, photocopying room, washrooms, etc.).
-It is desirable to post signs outside each room to indicate the session in progress.
+The design, number and placement of signs depends upon the complexity of the center and location of the meeting rooms and shall meet ergonomics standards.

-Every effort should be made to communicate with delegates in their own language (i.e. through enlistment of multi lingual volunteers) and to provide interpretation services for onsite registration and information.
-Facilities must be available for simultaneous translation on plenary sessions and the IEA General Assembly into at least English and the language of the country where the meeting is held.
+Effort should be made to communicate with delegates in their own language (i.e. through enlistment of multi lingual volunteers) and to provide interpretation services for onsite registration and information.
+Facilities for simultaneous translation on plenary sessions and the IEA General Assembly into at least English and the language(s) of the country where the meeting is held are encouraged.
 Translation must be available in the same conference room as the original presentation.

 For accommodation and transportation, the following criteria will apply: